Power Query date format (How to + 5 tricky scenarios)

 The date format used in the US is month – day – year.
 Yet, it is day – month – year in the UK.
 Then there is the ISO 8601 format, which is year – month – day

-Personally, I prefer the year – month – day format as it can be sorted correctly even when it is text or numeric.
+Personally, I prefer the year – month – day format as it can be sorted correctly when it is text or numeric.
 But I can’t imagine the UK government is about to change anything on my account.

 • 2nd January 2003 – the US format